BenjaminWFox/website-2020/content/published/tech/how-to-organize-components-in-react.md

 ---
 title: "How to Organize Components in React"
 date: "2021-06-04"
-subtitle: "A highly opinionated set of rules, based on Atomic Design principles, to make sure you're components stay organized."
+subtitle: "A highly opinionated set of rules, based on Atomic Design principles, to make sure your components stay organized."
 category: "tech"
 image: 'images/blog/tech/how-to-organize-components-in-react/confused-penguins.jpg'
 ---